 Under the legal doctrine of premises liability, property owners have a responsibility to take necessary precautions to keep their properties reasonably safe and free from dangerous conditions.
 For instance, an injury resulting from a slip and fall on another’s property that has not been maintained can cause serious and even fatal injuries.
 Also, a sexual assault and its associated post-traumatic stress disorder (PTSD) is a serious life-altering event that can be caused by a traumatic event on the property of another.
 A drowning in a pool that lacks proper barriers, or unsafe or illegal drain covers or pool pumps is yet another tragic accident that will impact a family forever.

 These types of events might well have been avoided if the owner or manager of a property had maintained it in a reasonably safe manner.
 Many of these injuries will leave victims unable to work, care for their families, and may even leave permanent scars or disabilities.
 If you or your loved one has been injured on the premises of another, the attorneys at Brais Law Firm can help you recover maximum compensation for your injuries.
-Our firm operates from its main office in Miami, Florida with satellite offices in Boston, Massachusetts and Houston, Texas.
+Our firm operates from its main office in Miami, Florida with a satellite office in Boston, Massachusetts.
 We are committed to helping injured victims get the justice they deserve.
 Our Miami premises liability attorneys have decades of experience handling premises liability and negligent security cases and will put their skills and knowledge to work for you.

 At Brais Law Firm, we understand that the laws and the legal process can be confusing; so, we want you to have the information you need to make the right choices for you and your family.
 Decisions on what to do and how best to protect yourself or a loved one after a tragic event become even more overwhelming after a trauma.
 While we encourage you to schedule a free consultation with our legal team to discuss your case, below is some general information that is meant to give you an overview of premises liability claims.